JuHubby/bad-bank-app-create-react-app/README.md

  This is a banking app without security measures.
 It's solely a project aimed at practicing my first Reacts app creations through the toolchain CREATE REACT APP.
 The app enables users to create an account with minimal requirements and perform basic transactions such as depositing to their balance and withdrawing.
 However, these transactions are not connected to any specific user, serving merely as an example.
 I intend to continue working on this project to improve it and move towards developing a more realistic and secure banking application.

 ## How to Run:
-This project was initiated using the Create React App tool, and connects with the browser as follows:
+This project was initiated using the Create React App tool, and connects with the browser as follows: **Note: this app alsso uses libraries such as bootstrap react, react-dom, formik.
+Make sure to run this instalation in your terminal, got to section extra installations**

 ### Getting Started with Create React App